-The Neuroradiology fellowship at the University of California, San Diego is a ACGME-certified clinical fellowship, which provides training in state-of-the-art neuroimaging and neurointerventional radiology.
-The fellow will spend up to 6 weeks of training in neurointerventional radiology (neurovascular procedures), 2 weeks dedicated to pain/spine procedures, and the rest in diagnostic neuroimaging, including brain, spine, head/neck, and pediatric neuroradiology.
+The Neuroradiology fellowship at the University of California, San Diego is an ACGME-certified clinical fellowship, which provides training in state-of-the-art neuroimaging and neurointerventional radiology.
+The fellow will receive extensive experience in diagnostic neuroimaging, including brain, spine, head/neck, and 4 weeks in pediatric neuroradiology as well as a longitudinal rotation in neurointerventional radiology for neurovascular procedures and spine/pain.

-The neuroradiology fellowship program works with UC San Diego Medical Center, the VA Medical Center, and the Jacobs Medical Center, providing Neurosurgery, Neurology, ENT, and Spine services.
+The neuroradiology fellowship program works with the UCSD School of Medicine Department of Radiology at locations including the UC San Diego Medical Center, the VA Medical Center, and the Jacobs Medical Center, providing Neurosurgery, Neurology, ENT, and Spine services.
 All hospitals are equipped with state-of-the-art imaging equipment for MR, CT, and neuro-diagnostic and interventional angiography.
 The Neuroradiology section is actively involved in Magnetoencephalography (MEG), Positron Emission Tomography (PET), and the Center for Functional Magnetic Resonance Imaging (fMRI).

 HOW TO APPLY

-This fellowship participates in the NRMP, and Application Deadlines are concordant with NRMP Deadlines.
-You must register as a candidate on the NRMP website.
+This fellowship participates in the NRMP Match, and application deadlines are concordant with NRMP deadlines.
+You must register as a candidate on the NRMP website and the Electronic Residency Application Services (ERAS®) will be used for the submission of applications.

 Your completed application will be forwarded to Dr. Chen for review.
 You will then be contacted about the possibility of an interview.
-If you have any questions concerning the status of your application, call Tyler Badilla at 619-543-6766 or email him at email@example.com.
+If you have any questions concerning the status of your application, call Audrey Keane, Administrative Assistant at (619) 543-3913 or e-mail her at

 UCSD staff are dedicated to teaching, clinical excellence, and research.
 We offer weekly and monthly interdisciplinary conferences, including a Neuroradiology Conference, Head/Neck Tumor Board, Brain Tumor Board, Neurology and Neurosurgery Grand Rounds (including Neuropathology Rounds), Epilepsy conference, Stroke conference, and didactic lectures in Pediatric Neuroradiology, MRI physics, and head/neck imaging.